highlightxyz/generative-art/FAQ.md

 ## Using remote scripts / files

 Sometimes your artworks will not load / work.
 You might even see some `CORS errors` in your browser console.
-This is most likely due to the fact that your artwork is trying to load files from somewhere else, e.g. a `p5.js` library from a CND.
+This is most likely due to the fact that your artwork is trying to load files from somewhere else, e.g. a `p5.js` library from a CDN.

 We highly recommend that you download and include all the scripts your artwork needs in the zip file itself.
 This way you avoid any version, network and availability issues.
 Just download the necessary files, put them in the same folder as `hl-gen.js` and include them in your html the same way.
 If for some reason you DO need access to some third party scripts, shoot us an [email](mailto:gm@highlight.xyz) and we will enable that feature for your artwork.